fishpickle/fishpickle/README.md

 💼 [LinkedIn](https://linkedin.com/in/jacquesbromberg)

 ---
-✨ _"I sneak empathy into the spec so the finished product feels like it knows you."_
+✨ _"Products that feel like they know you."_